Search: 19435 results

 Every morning and every evening they offer the burnt offerings and the fragrant incense to the Lord; and the showbread is set on the clean table [of pure gold], and the golden lampstand with its lamps is ready to light every evening; for we keep the charge of the Lord our God [that is, the obligation we have to Him], but you have abandoned (turned away from) Him.

-But Jeroboam had set an ambush to come from the rear, so that Israel was in front of Judah and the ambush was behind them.
+But Jeroboam caused an ambush to come around behind them, so that they were in front of Judah, and the ambush was behind them.

 Judah turned and discovered that the battle was in front of them and behind them, so they cried out to the Lord.
 Then the priests blew the trumpets,

-Then the men of Judah gave a shout: and as the men of Judah shouted, it came to pass, that God smote Jeroboam and all Israel before Abijah and Judah.
+Then the men of Judah shouted, and it happened [that] when the men of Judah were shouting, then God defeated Jeroboam and all Israel before Abijah and Judah.

 And Abijah and his people struck a great blow against them, and the dead from Israel [that] fell [were] five hundred thousand chosen men.